cyberspace1902/Cyber-Space-Guide/dv_new/index.md

 <img src="https://user-images.githubusercontent.com/91774682/135759643-178b6bf3-4baa-4400-b498-11059775055c.jpg" style="border: 2px solid red" />

-## Frequently Asked Questions:

-1. Why do we need to update Steam Client to Steam Families Beta?
-We no need to do that before.
-> The game will be hot when it is just released.
-We use this method to reduce the costs and sell the game cheaper otherwise we will have to prepare many accounts and there will be a lot of money and that will make us sell it expensive.

-2. Will it revoke our previous borrow?
-> Don't worry, your previous borrow will not be revoked by the Beta update.

-3. Can I revert the Steam Client update in the future?
-> Yes, just change the Client Beta Participation back to no beta option.

 # Solution for the buyers that can't launch the game when the library is using by someone:

 ## 1. If this is your first time to setuping up the game: